-Top 8 essential commercial lease management software features
+Top 8 lease management software features

 This feature comes first as it’s one that many companies forget.
-It’s easier to get distracted by new functionality, but there’s nothing more important than being able to seamlessly integrate your new solution with your current systems and databases.
+It’s easy to get distracted by new functionality, but there’s nothing more important than being able to seamlessly integrate your new solution with your current systems and databases.
 An inability to do this means you end up working between disparate systems—a process that results in bottlenecks and human error.

 If you’re going to invest in an ERP system to manage your leases, the first item on your checklist should be integrating with your current systems.
 If you use Microsoft Dynamics, it will be essential to find property lease management software that extends its functionality, rather than increase complexity and errors with a system that doesn’t integrate fully.

-2. Property lease management software should exist in the cloud
+2. Exists in the cloud

 Older systems often run from an on-premise database or server, with users having to be onsite to input data.
 This is a solution that is no longer suitable for busy property managers as technology has increased our business speed.
 Cloud-based systems allow teams to work in real-time with access to a centralized database from any location.